Grey butcherbird: Breeding and habitat

 The grey butcherbird usually breed in single territorial pairs from July to January.
 Both sexes defend their territories and nest throughout the year.
 The female incubates the eggs while the nestlings and fledglings are fed by both parents.
 The nest is a shallow, bowl-shaped made from sticks and twigs.
 The nest is lined with grasses and other soft fibres.
 Nests are normally located within 10 m off the ground.

 The grey butcherbird is found in a range of habitats, from eucalypt forests and woodlands, mallee and acacia shrublands, rainforests and riparian vegetation to urban areas and residential townships.
 The denser forests tend to be the favour for inland areas.

 Behaviour and diet

 Grey butcherbirds feed on invertebrates, mainly insects; small vertebrates, including other small birds and their nestlings and lizards; and occasionally fruit and small seeds.
-Uneaten food can be stored in the fork of a branch to be consumed later.
-Uneaten food and food that is too large to be eaten whole can also be impaled or stored for later.
+They have a tendency to catch more food than they need and have a habit to store food in the fork of a branch to be consumed later.
+Uneaten food and over-sized food may also be impaled or stored for later.

 Grey butcherbirds sit in branches and wait for prey.
 Prey is captured by the grey butcherbird sally-pouncing the prey on the ground.
 Small birds and insects can be captured in flight by using sally-striking.
 The grey butcherbird ambushes the foraging birds while they are on the ground, usually approaching and attacking them from behind.
 The grey butcherbird either feeds alone, in pairs or in small family groups.